CO3: Think Cat – Stage 1

 - Understand your cat better and learn how to improve your relationship through positive reinforcement.

-- Students who successfully complete the course with a final mark of 50% or above automatically fulfil the qualification requirements to enrol for the COAPE SA Diploma in Animal Behaviour.
+- Students who successfully complete the course with a final mark of 50% or above automatically fulfil the qualification requirements to enrol for the COAPE Diploma in Animal Behaviour.
 If the final course mark is below 50% students are further required to successfully complete the Think Cat Stage 2 course prior to qualifying to enrol for the Diploma in Animal Behaviour.

 - Karin Pienaar (Landsberg)

 COAPE has a team of qualified Markers who mark student’s assignments in order to ensure complete impartiality.
 These assignments are randomly moderated by a qualified Moderator to ensure consistency in the marking standard worldwide.